Learn easy with this article about the passive voice in Spanish. Spanish can be difficult, that’s why we are here!

 - The passive with the verb estar: this focuses its attention on the result of an action.
 In other words, by using this type of structure, we don’t place importance on the process but on the result or state that the action of the verb has provoked.
 This is formed by the verb estar and the participle of the main verb.
 For example: El nuevo equipo estará compuesto por expertos en el campo de la medicina [The new team will be made up of experts in the field of medicine]

-If you want to learn more about these constructions and their uses, take a look at our upcoming webinars and also make sure to have a go at the exercises to master the passive voice in Spanish available on the Entrelenguas virtual platform!
+If you want to learn more about these constructions and their uses, take a look at our upcoming webinars.
+Also make sure to have a go at the exercises to master the passive voice in Spanish available on the Entrelenguas virtual platform!